All Episodes

 I've been saying that the Iraq Surrender Group's report doesn't contain the word victory, and it doesn't.

-Uh, in this sense, the Iraq Surrender Group's report, its book, its 79 recommendations represents victory, mission accomplished in the media versus George W. Bush.
+The Iraq Surrender Group's report, its book, its 79 recommendations, represents victory, mission accomplished in the media versus George W. Bush.

-Then that's exactly how the drive-by's are spinning this thing.
+And that's exactly how the drive-bys are spinning this thing.

 Victory for them.

-They've been telling us for three years that this was an unjust wall, that this wall was in ball, that we were losing our treasure and our whatever the line is for no purpose.
+They've been telling us for three years that this was an unjust war, that this war was immortal, that we were losing our treasure and our whatever the line is for no purpose.

-The lying about the WMDs and Halliburton and all that, and there's there's a there's and there are enough nuggets in this thing that the uh drive-by's can spin this as mission accomplished.
+And there are enough nuggets in this thing that the drive-bys can spin this as mission accomplished.

-Have you heard, uh, ladies and gentlemen, that uh uh the Arkansas Governor Mike Huckabee is considering running for president, the uh uh Republican uh nomination in uh 2008.
+Have you heard, ladies and gentlemen, that the Arkansas Governor Mike Huckabee is considering running for president, the Republican nomination in 2008?

 He sent me a book, very nice inscription, very nice note.